-The school sends out a weekly blog to communicate with parents, each week has a different theme, including blogs about attendance as well as the curriculum.
+The school sends out a six weekly blog to communicate with parents, each blog has a different theme, including blogs about attendance as well as the curriculum.
 One blog was written by our parent support worker to highlight her work.
 Building Blocks take place in Reception, where parents are invited to learn alongside their children.
-Parents are also invited back to the classroom after the class assemblies.
+Parents are also invited back to the classroom after the class assemblies to see what the class have been learning.